digital-asset/issuance-wopgbnd/mainnet_maturity.md

 Payment processed off-chain via Paying Agent.

+- Issuer confirms that paying agent has received the fund.
+- Investor confirms that payment has been received from paying agent.

 ### 2.1 Investor returns tokens to Issuer

 | Actors | Module   | Tab      |